curvegrid/go-ethereum-wiki/Mobile:-Account-management.md

 This individuality however means that any operation requiring access to an account will need to provide the necessary authentication credentials for that particular account in the form of a passphrase:

  * When creating a new account, the caller must supply a passphrase to encrypt the account with.
 This passphrase will be required for any subsequent access, the lack of which will forever forfeit using the newly created account.
  * When deleting an existing account, the caller must supply a passphrase to verify ownership of the account.
-This isn't cryptographically necessary, rather a protective measure agaist accidental loss of accounts.
+This isn't cryptographically necessary, rather a protective measure against accidental loss of accounts.
  * When updating an existing account, the caller must supply both current and new passphrases.
 After completing the operation, the account will not be accessible via the old passphrase any more.
  * When exporting an existing account, the caller must supply both the current passphrase to decrypt the account, as well as an export passphrase to re-encrypt it with before returning the key-file to the user.
 This is required to allow moving accounts between devices without sharing original credentials.
  * When importing a new account, the caller must supply both the encryption passphrase of the key-file being imported, as well as a new passhprase with which to store the account.
 This is required to allow storing account with different credentials than used for moving them around.